Local differential privacy

-Local differential privacy (LDP) is a model of differential privacy with the added restriction that even if an adversary has access to the personal responses of an individual in the database, that adversary will still be unable to learn too much about the user's personal data.
+Local differential privacy (LDP) is a model of differential privacy with the added requirement that if an adversary has access to the personal responses of an individual in the database, that adversary will still be unable to learn much of the user's personal data.
 This is contrasted with global differential privacy, a model of differential privacy that incorporates a central aggregator with access to the raw data.

-With society growing ever more reliant on the digital world and data driven decision making, the smart devices we all have collect extensive statistics and analysis of our personal data that threatens the privacy of users.
-The driven data fusion and analysis techniques only exposes the users to become more vulnerable to attacks and disclosure in the big data era.
-To aid in this privacy concern, local differential privacy is one possible solution.
-Local differential privacy (LDP) is seen as a widely recognized and prevalent privacy model with distributed architecture which can provide strong privacy guarantees for each user while collecting and analyzing data from privacy leaks on both the client and server side.
-Furthermore, pendant of any assumptions on the third-party servers, LDP has been imposed as the cutting-edge of research on privacy protection and risen in prominence not only from theoretical interests, but also subsequently from a practical perspective.
-Due to its powerfulness, LDP has been widely adopted to alleviate the privacy concerns of each user.
+Local differential privacy (LDP) is an approach to mitigate the concern of data fusion and analysis techniques used to expose individuals to attacks and disclosures.
+LDP is a well-known privacy model for distributed architectures that aims to provide privacy guarantees for each user while collecting and analyzing data, protecting from privacy leaks for the client and server.
+LDP has been widely adopted to alleviate contemporary privacy concerns in the era of big data.

 History

-In 2003, Alexandre V. Evfimievski, Johannes Gehrke, Ramakrishnan Srikant gave a definition equivalent to local differential privacy.
-In 2008, Kasiviswanathan et al. gave a formal definition conforming with the standard definition of differential privacy.

-The prototypical example of a locally differential private mechanism is the randomized response survey technique proposed by Stanley L. Warner in 1965, predating modern discussions of privacy.
-Warner's innovation was the introduction of the “untrusted curator” model, where the entity collecting the data may not be trustworthy.
-Before users' responses are sent to the curator, the answers are randomized in a controlled manner guaranteeing differential privacy while allowing valid population-wide statistical inferences.
+The randomized response survey technique proposed by Stanley L. Warner in 1965 is frequently cited as an example of local differential privacy.
+Warner's innovation was the introduction of what could now be called the "untrusted curator" model, where the entity collecting the data may not be trustworthy.
+Before users' responses are sent to the curator, the answers are randomized in a controlled manner, guaranteeing differential privacy while still allowing valid population-wide statistical inferences.